 Confidence

 Speed climbing can help with confidence.
-If you find yourself falling on hard boulders or routes due to doubt, you’ll be able to stick that next move.
+You can stick to that next move if you find yourself falling on hard boulders or routes due to doubt.
 Speed climbing will be beneficial.
-Believing that you will stick that next move can increase your chances of sticking that next move, and having that belief in yourself comes from your confidence level.
-The best way to practice improving your confidence is continually sticking dynamic moves because dynamic moves can be scarier and more complex.
+Believing that you will stick to that next move can increase your chances of sticking to that next move, and having that belief in yourself comes from your confidence level.
+The best way to practice improving your confidence is continually sticking to dynamic moves because dynamic moves can be scarier and more complex.
 While speed climbing, you are constantly climbing dynamically, move after move.
-The more dynamically you climb while speed climbing, your confidence will start to skyrocket.
+The more dynamically you climb while speed climbing, your confidence will skyrocket.

 A Fun Challenge!